atmelcorp/atmel-software-package/examples/README.SAMA5D2.md

 crypto_aes: AES hardware computation (with and without DMA)

+crypto_aesb: AESB hardware computation to read/write in DDRAM (with and without DMA)

 crypto_sha: SHA hardware computation (with and without DMA)

 crypto_tdes: Triple-DES hardware computation (with and without DMA)